Time is not a Healer, but it Sure Makes Hindsight 20:20: Impossibility of Consensus in the Fail-To-Send Model

 \end{proof}

 \begin{lemma} Suppose that the configuration $c$ is $p$-dependent.
 Then there exists a process $q$, a set of processes $P$, and a configuration $c'$ such that $c \xrightarrow{p,P} c'$ and $c'$ is $q$-dependent. \end{lemma} \begin{proof} Without loss of generality, assume that the $p$-silent decision from $c$ is $0$.
-Consider the configuration $c'$ such that $c\xrightarrow{p,\mathcal{P}\setminus\{p\}} c'$ (i.e. no process receives $p$'s message in the transition from $c$ to $c'$).
+Consider the configuration $c'$ such that $c\xrightarrow{p,\mathcal{P}} c'$ (i.e. no process receives $p$'s message in the transition from $c$ to $c'$).
 There are two cases.
 First, suppose that the failure-free decision from $c'$ is $1$.
-Then $c'$ is $p$-dependent, and we are done with this case.
+Note that the $p$-silent decision from $c'$ must be $0$ because $c'$ is the next configuration after $c$ in the $p$-silent execution from $c$, and $0$ is the $p$-silent decision from $c$.
+Thus, $c'$ is by definition $p$-dependent, and we are done with this case.